 For ASOS, a range of 35-63% of discounted SKUs were utilised throughout the months, with January seeing the highest number.
 Nonetheless, the amount decreased gradually.
 Sellouts and replenishments saw an increase in February, leading to a spike in March.
 Of course, this is not surprising, since the dresses are usually bought in advance.
 Overall, the performance of ASOS was good, as there were relatively high sellouts and replenishments without any form of discounts.

 The numbers for Boohoo differed vastly.
 The amount of discounts increased after February, going through the roof at a 94.5% in April.
 While discounts are usually an enticing method to garner more sales, the practice did not work for this retailer.
-Sellouts continuously dropped after January, and the only bright spot was replenishments grew during April.
+Sellouts continuously dropped after January, and the only bright spot was that replenishments grew during April.
 In comparison with ASOS, Boohoo lost out.

 As shown in the series of images above, all three retailers bore almost no resemblance.
 Still, if placed on a scale, Missguided and ASOS had the most similarities.
 Both sellouts and replenishments increased, but the surge was in February for this retailer.
 It dropped slightly when March came, before rising again in April.
 An interesting point is that the sellouts and replenishments were the highest when discounts were the lowest.